amanmadov/msin616-final-project/README.md

 ## Created Custom Stored Procedures and the Front-End UI of the Demo App

-1. Creating a Book on the Demo App
+I. Creating a Book on the Demo App
 <br/>
 <img src="https://github.com/amanmadov/msin616-final-project/blob/main/custom-images/create-book-ui.png">
 <br/>